fierval/fcnd/motion_planning/writeup.md

 ### Execute the flight

-Here is a computed path:
+Here is a computed path.
+It consists of 18 waypoints - unusual stroke of luck, it is hard to get paths longer than 11 points on this graph:

 ![path](images/path.png)